fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Gary Taubes and Cristin Kearns Couzens, [Big Sugar's Sweet Little Lies](https://www.motherjones.com/environment/2012/10/sugar-industry-lies-campaign/), _Mother Jones_ (Nov/Dec 2012).

 {% include alert.html class='danger' title='Reading reflection' text="
-Very general prompt for everyone today: Is this article rhetorically effective?
+Everyone writes on the same question today: Is this article rhetorically effective?
 How so?
 How not?
 Does the preponderance of industry research in nutrition make nutritional information in general (not just what specific studies say) more suspect?
 "%}